 The program includes a diverse faculty who teach within the six Peace Corps sectors: education, health, environment, agriculture, youth in development, and community economic development.

-For questions, please contact Fairfield University Peace Corps Prep Program co-directors, Anita Deeg-Carlin, associate director of the International Studies Program, and Julie Mughal, assistant director for Humanitarian Action, Center for Faith & Public Life, at email@example.com.
+Interested?
+For more information, please contact Fairfield University Peace Corps Prep Program co-director Julie Mughal, associate director for Humanitarian Action, Center for Social Impact at email@example.com.

 The Peace Corps (PC) Prep program at Fairfield will prepare students for international development fieldwork and potential Peace Corps service.
 To accomplish this, students will need to meet the following four core requirements:

 - Training and Experience in a Work Sector: Students must complete at least three courses that align with one of the Peace Corps' six sectors and accumulate a minimum of 50 hours of volunteer or related work experience in that same sector, preferably in a teaching or outreach capacity.